 For example, blueberry bushes, rhododendrons, and azaleas both like the soil pH to be in the range of 4.5 to 5.5, which is more acidic than most other plants.
 As such, these plants usually do not require any lime, and they may suffer if the soil pH is in the 6.0 to 7.0 range.

-By now, you know that it is possible to use too much lime in your garden.
+Now you know that it is possible to use too much lime in your garden – along with how to fix the problem.
 You also know the steps to take before adding any lime (do a soil test, find out the soil type, and figure out the desired pH).

 I hope you found this article helpful – if so, please share it with someone who can use the information.